drwatson1/configuration-extensions/README.md

     .SubstituteVariables(); // This call makes it happen
 ```

-Now you can add a configuration section and use environment variables in options:
+Now you can add a configuration section and use environment variables in your `appsettings.json`:

 ```json
 {